microsoft/AzureArcSCVMMTSG/ValidateVlanIDNotAvailableOnVMNetwork.md

 **Explanation**

-During Appliance Resource Bridge Deployment for SCVMM there is some validations done before the actual appliance VM deployment.
+During Azure Resource Bridge Deployment for SCVMM there are some validations done before the actual appliance VM deployment.
-Once such validate is to verify if the network configuration used for appliance deployment is not valid or not.
-Once the appliance VM is created it will be assigned IP from the StartIP and EndIP range which is prompted by CLI.
-If the newtork configuration specified is not correct the IP assigned from this range on appliance VM which not be reachable from workstation machine and can fail the deployment.
+Once such validate is to verify if the network configuration used for appliance deployment is valid or not.
+Once the appliance VM is created it will be assigned an IP from the StartIP and EndIP range which is prompted by CLI.
+If the newtork configuration specified is not correct the IP assigned from this range on appliance VM will not be reachable from workstation machine and deployment will fail.

-Below is how the user experience looks like once the resource bridge deployment is triggered from workstation mahcine and if there is no VMM IPPool configured as part of VMM Infra.
+Below is how the user experience looks like once the azure resource bridge deployment is triggered from workstation mahcine and if there is no VMM IPPool configured as part of VMM Infra.

 ![alt text](image.png)

-So to summarize -
+To summarize :

-If there are IPPools configured as part of VMM Server and associated with the target HostGroups/Clouds one can deploy Azure Resource Bridge using IPPool and in that flow user will not be prompted to provide any Vlan ID as it is already configured within the Logical Network Defination.
+If there are IPPools present as part of VMM Server and associated with the target HostGroups/Clouds it will be used for Azure Resource Bridge deployment and in that flow user will not be prompted to provide any Vlan ID as it is already configured within the Logical Network Defination.

-If there is no IPPools configured custom IP pool experience will be prompted for user (as shown in the above image).
+If there are no IPPools configured, custom IP pool experience will kick in and prompted to the user (as shown in the above image).
 As part of this experience user is asked to provide VLAN ID and if the specified VLAN is not provided correctly one will endup in getting the above validate error.

 **How to Get the correct VLAN ID**